Have you been invited for MMI interview at the University of Dundee School of Medicine? Here's what you need to know.

 Types of MMI station

 There are two types of MMI station.
 About half are a fairly traditional one-to-one interview, where you consider a question, situation, or dilemma.
 Even though these are often framed in a clinical or medical context, no prior medical knowledge is required to address them.
-We're seeing to probe your values, and you ability to think critically and flexibly, on your feet.
+We're seeing to probe your values, and your ability to think critically and flexibly, on your feet.
 There are no correct answers.

 The other stations are more interactive.
 You might have to work with an actor, or complete a task along with a helper.
-Don't get phased if you can't complete tasks.
+Don't get fazed if you can't complete tasks.
 They're designed to be challenging, and we may not be measuring your ability to complete the tasks but rather how you react to being unable to do so.

 We recognise that MMI interviews are stressful, just like other kinds of interview.
 That's inevitable in any high stakes process.
 From our perspective, trying to select the best applicants, that stress may be useful, as medical practice is itself stressful.
 However, we don't want it to stop you from providing your best performance.
 If it's obvious that you're becoming a bit flustered, our interviewers will be helpful and encouraging, and will put you at your ease.